suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 ### Hashing Passwords

-The idea of a hashed password relies on the idea of a "one way function", that is a function that is fast and easy to compute in one direction, but difficult to compute in the other.
+The idea of a hashed password relies on the idea of a "one-way function", that is a function that is fast and easy to compute in one direction, but difficult to compute in the other.

-Let's take a look at the idea of a "two way function".
+Let's take a look at the idea of a "two-way function".
 A simple example would be `double`, a function that takes a number and multiplies it by two.
 If I give you the input of this function, say `42`, you can quickly and reliably compute the output, `84`.
-However, if I give you an output, say `246`, it is trivial for you to figure out what a corresponding input would be, `123`.
+However, if I give you output, say `246`, it is trivial for you to figure out what a corresponding input would be, `123`.
 This would be true no matter how large the numbers get.
 Given `24686850904684` you can quickly figure out what the corresponding input is.

-A classic example of a one way function is the prime factorization function.
+A classic example of a one-way function is the prime factorization function.
 Given two prime numbers, say `17` and `5`, it is easy to multiply them together and get `85`.
-Given a number like `85` it isn't too hard to figure out which two prime numbers multiply together to get that number.
+Given a number like `85`, it isn't too hard to figure out which two prime numbers multiply together to get that number.
 However, this isn't true as the number gets larger.
 However, if I give you the number `682654107378822049` it isn't so trivial to compute the two numbers that are its prime factors (the answer is `982451653` and `694847533` by the way)

-For something like a password we will use the idea of a `hashing function`.
+For something like a password, we will use the idea of a `hashing function`.
 A `hashing function` attempts to take an input value and compute a fixed size and _mostly_ unique value.
-Small changes in the input should make a large and unpredictable changes in the output.
+Small changes in the input should make a large and unpredictable change in the output.

 A popular hashing function is `SHA256`.
 If we take the text `dotnet` and process it with this algorithm we get back out the result: